-Have you ever come across a website, application or webpage which left you puzzled, confused and frustrated?
+Have you ever come across a website, application or webpage that left you puzzled, confused and frustrated?
 If yes, then you have encountered a webpage in which there are severe UX design mistakes.
 E-commerce is one of the biggest trends of the 21st century.
 Amazon, Limeroad, and eBay are some of the most successful e-commerce websites in the world right now.
-Looking at their success, a lot of web developers and UX designers are heading towards this field.
+Looking at their success, a lot of web developers and UX designers are heading toward this field.
 However, the success rate is not high as many e-commerce websites go out of business in their first few months.
 Their failure is due to a lot of factors.
-One of those factors is mistakes in UX design of the e-commerce website.
+One of those factors is mistakes in the UX design of the e-commerce website.
 Therefore, we have listed some common mistakes UX designers commit:

 A Poor Shopping Cart Design:

 Your shopping cart is one of the most significant components of your e-commerce website.
 It needs to be efficient and flexible enough to provide its users the freedom to add multiple products and to revise the quantities or other specifications about those products, and it needs to remain transparent at the same time.
 This is where many developers create issues for their websites.

 One solution to this problem is to let the customer choose a product and send him back to the shopping page where they can proceed to checkout.
 Enable your customers to edit the quantities of items in their cart or remove an unwanted item from their cart.
 Let them customize products and gain more conversions, as the guys at the conversion rate store did in their case study with a 7% conversion uplift as a result.
 Also, display the shopping cart to allow the user to confirm what he is paying for.